eBay/tsv-utils/docs/TipsAndTricks.md

 $ keep-header file.txt -- sort
 ```

 Most of the performance of direct file reads can be regained by specifying a buffer size in the `sort` command invocation.
-The author has had good results with a 2 GB buffer on a 16 GB Macbook, and a 1 GB buffer obtains most of improvement.
+The author has had good results with a 2 GB buffer on machines having 16 to 64 GB of RAM, and a 1 GB buffer obtains most of improvement.
 The change to the above commands:
 ```
 $ grep green file.txt | sort --buffer-size=2G
 $ keep-header file.txt -- sort --buffer-size=2G